Search within:

 Minimum Qualifications

-• Doctoral student in Counselor Education (Counselor Education doctoral students must have earned a master's degree in counseling), or a doctoral student in Clinical Psychology in their third year or beyond.
+• Doctoral student in Counselor Education (Counselor Education doctoral students must have earned a master's degree in counseling), or a doctoral student in Clinical Psychology in your third year or beyond.

 • Successful completion of all prior practicum/traineeship and/or internship hours.